The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Structural Signals of Changes in the Dynamics

 \section{Structural Signals of \\ Changes in the Dynamics}

-The fact that there is a relation between reduced dynamics and the $n_{\bar{q}} = 5.5$ data, inspired me to look for similar indicators of $\phi_{a}$ in the isoperimetric-quotient data for $R \lesssim 0.8$, where arrested dynamics appears to set in at nearly constant $\phi$.
-In this section, I therefore consider the properties of the $q$ distribution.
-I will also briefly comment on the inflection points to the dynamics that I introduced in Section~\ref{sec:dyna}.
+The fact that there is a relation between reduced dynamics and the $n_{\bar{q}} = 5.5$ data for $R \gtrsim 0.83$, inspired me to look for similar indicators of $\phi_{a}$ in the isoperimetric-quotient data for $R \lesssim 0.8$, where arrested dynamics appears to set in at nearly constant $\phi$.
+Here, I therefore consider the properties of the $q$ distribution and comment on the inflection points obtained in Section~\ref{sec:dyna}.